Many weight lifters, newbies, and seasoned pros alike strive to harden muscles and keep them hard permanently.

 How Do You Get Rock Hard Body Muscles?

 Weight lifters can use a wide range of training techniques to achieve hypertrophy in the gym.
-Some of the best methods to harden muscles are the following:
+Some of the best methods to firmer muscles are the following:

-• Supersets: A superset involves doing two exercises back to back, followed by a short rest.
-To build muscle during a superset, aim to do 8-12 reps of each exercise for a total of 16-24 reps before each rest period.7
+- Supersets: A superset involves doing two exercises back to back, followed by a short rest.
+To build muscle during a superset, aim to do 8-12 reps of each exercise for a total of 16-24 reps before each rest period.8

-• Drop sets: In a drop set, a weight lifter will do one exercise until failure, then deload by 10-30% and lift until failure again.8 This process allows lifters to maximize their potential for muscle growth by forcing both slow-twitch (fibers that sustain force for long periods) and fast-twitch muscle fibers (fibers that offer a more powerful force for short bursts) to activate in the exercise.
+- Drop sets: In a drop set, a weight lifter will do one exercise until failure, then deload by 10-30% and lift until failure again.9 This process allows lifters to maximize their potential for muscle growth by forcing both slow-twitch (fibers that sustain force for long periods) and fast-twitch muscle fibers (fibers that offer a more powerful force for short bursts) to activate in the exercise.

 Drop sets are particularly useful for building muscle mass (and therefore creating hard muscles).
 A 2018 study in the Journal of Sports Medicine and Physical Fitness reported that participants who practiced drop sets saw a 5.8% increase in muscle thickness versus participants who used normal resistance training.

-• Periodization: Periodization is a training technique that breaks up your routine into periods (hence the name).
-A typical periodization cycle is a four- to six-week period of intense workouts, followed by a shorter period of lighter workouts.10 This method delivers great results because it gives your body time to heal between hypertrophy periods.
-It also gives you time to focus on decreasing body fat through a cutting/dieting period (like a 1,000 calorie deficit diet)./li>
+- Periodization: Periodization is a training technique that breaks up your routine into periods (hence the name).
+A typical periodization cycle is a four- to six-week period of intense workouts, followed by a shorter period of lighter workouts.11 This method delivers great results because it gives your body time to heal between hypertrophy periods.
+It also gives you time to focus on decreasing body fat through a cutting/dieting period (like a 1,000 calorie deficit diet).

-Should I Do Anything Different to Harden Certain Muscles LIke Chest, Arms, Legs, Back, Shoulder, and Abs?
+Should I Do Anything Different To Harden Certain Muscles Like Chest, Arms, Legs, Back, Shoulder, & Abs?

 We’ve mentioned that the key to hard muscles is proper training, but there are certain things you can do to harden certain muscles.
-What does that really mean?
-It means not just working harder, but working smarter — training the optimal rep ranges for each muscle group, and giving your muscles enough time to recover.
+That means more than just increasing effort; it entails working smarter by training within the optimal rep ranges for each muscle group and allowing sufficient time for muscle recovery.

 Use the following training guides to better understand your ideal training volume:

-• Abs: Everyone knows that abs like granite are the gold standard for hard muscles.
+- Abs: Everyone knows that abs like granite are the gold standard for hard muscles.
 But here’s what’s great about them: you can grow your stomach muscles and harden those abs with zero sets of direct work.
-This is because other exercises like squats and deadlifts actually provide your abs with enough stimulus to harden muscles and keep them looking great.13
+This is because other exercises like squats and deadlifts actually provide your abs with enough stimulus to strengthen muscles and keep them looking great.14

 How Long Does it Take Until You See Soft Muscles Harden Up?

-What Should I Eat or What Supplements Help to Harden Muscles?
+What Should I Eat or What Supplements Help To Strengthen Muscles?

-When it comes to supplements, most people wonder what vitamins help with weight loss but bodybuilders know that supplements can also be hugely influential in their quest to harden muscles.
+When it comes to supplements, most people wonder about the vitamins that assists with weight reduction but bodybuilders know that supplements can also be hugely influential in their quest to firmer muscles.
 Weight lifters who want to harden their muscles can benefit from certain supplements that encourage satellite cell activation (and remember, satellite cells are an important part of muscle development).

 Some supplements you’ll want to add to your fitness regimen include:

-• Creatine: This supplement helps the body regenerate a molecule called adenosine 5′-triphosphate (ATP) ATP plays a critical role in muscle size and strength, as well as recovery.15 You can add creatine into your diet by eating more foods like red meat, salmon, pumpkin seeds, and seaweed.16
+- Creatine: This supplement helps the body regenerate a molecule called adenosine 5′-triphosphate (ATP) ATP plays a critical role in muscle size and strength, as well as recovery.16 You can add creatine into your diet by eating more foods like red meat, salmon, pumpkin seeds, and seaweed.17

-• Vitamin K: Some research suggests that insulin can help increase the density of satellite cells.
-Vitamin K helps improve insulin sensitivity, which can ultimately benefit muscle development in the long run.18 Vitamin K is present in leafy greens like spinach, kale, and collard greens, but foods like mayonnaise and soybean oil are also rich in this vitamin.19
+- Vitamin K: Some research suggests that insulin can help increase the density of satellite cells.
+Vitamin K helps improve insulin sensitivity, which can ultimately benefit muscle development in the long run.20 Vitamin K is present in leafy greens like spinach, kale, and collard greens, but foods like mayonnaise and soybean oil are also rich in this vitamin.21

-• Glutamine: This supplement helps increase the levels of leucine (an amino acid used to synthesize proteins) in muscle fibers.
-This can help decrease fatigue and muscle breakdown, so lifers can recover more quickly and maximize their training.20 Lifters can get more glutamine in their diet by eating more beef, chicken, eggs, and fish (specifically cod).21
+- Glutamine: This supplement helps increase the levels of leucine (an amino acid used to synthesize proteins) in muscle fibers.
+This can help decrease fatigue and muscle breakdown, so lifers can recover more quickly and maximize their training.22 Lifters can get more glutamine in their diet by eating more beef, chicken, eggs, and fish (specifically cod).23

-How to Ensure Your Harden Muscles Stay Dense Permanently
+How To Ensure Your Firmer Muscles Stay Dense Permanently

 Doing the work to get hard muscles is one thing — keeping them is another.
 Luckily, it requires minimal effort to ensure that muscles stay hard and dense once they get there.
 Once a lifter has built up hard, strong muscles, he or she can maintain them simply by sticking to their maintenance volume (MV) during each session.